wellyshen/react-cool-starter/README.md

 ### App config

 You can store app settings under `./src/config`.
-The file `prod.js` will be loaded in production, and it inherits the info of `default.js`.
+By default the `default.js` will be loaded.
+If the `process.env.NODE_ENV` matches to production, the `prod.js` will be used insteadlly, and it inherits the data info from `default.js`.

 You can access the correct config with:

 ```javascript
 import config from './config';